Cinebench Scores are a great way to get an impression of how fast a CPU is in different types of workloads.

 Cinebench in itself is often used as a Benchmark for benching all kinds of 3D Render Software and therefore the go-to Benchmark in this field of work.

 Let’s take a look at some of the most interesting CPUs in the Cinebench Scores.

 AMD Ryzen Threadripper 2990WX: This CPU is an absolute Multi-Core Monster.
 Scoring over 5000 Cinebench Points, it easily takes the Cinebench Score lead.

-AMD Ryzen 2700X: With 8 Cores, 16 Threads and a precision boost up to 4,3 GHz, this CPU is great for Gaming, good for Rendering and good for active Work in all kinds of computer graphic and 3D Softwares.
+AMD Ryzen 2700X: With 8 Cores, 16 Threads, and a precision boost of up to 4,3 GHz, this CPU is great for Gaming, good for Rendering, and good for active Work in all kinds of Computer Graphics and 3D Softwares.

 It trades blows with the i7 8700K, though is a lot cheaper and has a much higher performance per dollar ratio.

-It is great for Multi-Core workloads, though at the moment would be second pick compared to the AMD Threadrippers, that are unbeatable in terms of performance/dollar.
+It is great for Multi-Core workloads, though at the moment would be the second pick compared to AMD Threadripper CPUs, which are unbeatable in terms of performance/dollar.

 What Processor are you thinking of buying?